 - Spay or neuter your dog unless you have a dog that is registered with a legitimate kennel club like the AKC, UKC, or ADBA and you are actively showing your dog or working your dog toward one or more sporting/obedience titles.
 Never breed your dog unless you are showing or working your dog, it is registered with a legitimate kennel club like the AKC, and you plan to fully health test your dog prior to breeding.
 Health testing does not mean your dog has its rabies vaccination and was checked out by a vet.
 Health testing means X-rays of hips and elbows (OFA certification), checking thyroid, heart, and genetic conditions things like ataxia.
 (If you do not know what OFA or ataxia are, you definitely should not breed your dog.).
-Sacramento has low cost spay and neuter resources for Pit Bull owners.
-Chako has our own spay/neuter assistance program.
+Sacramento city and Sacramento County both have low cost spay and neuter resources for Pit Bull owners.

 - Get regulary vet checkups and appropriate vaccinations for your dog.